20 Highest Paying Medical Jobs in 2022

 Dentists usually work in private practice or a group office.
 However, dentists also work in the hospital, research facilities, as educators and in public health dentistry.

 We Found The Following Schools with Online Dental Assistant Programs

 A podiatrist is a physician or surgeon who treats health conditions involving the foot, ankle, and sometimes related parts of the lower leg.

-The BLS also projects little or no change in growth in this field between 2019-2029.
-Currently, 10,500 podiatrists are working in the U.S.
+The BLS also projects a slower than average growth in this field at only 2% between 2020-2030.
+Currently, 11,000 podiatrists are working in the U.S.

 Those interested in becoming a podiatrist must first complete an undergraduate degree in a medical-related field.
 Then you must attend an accredited medical school specializing in podiatric medicine, which takes about four years, to receive a Doctor of Podiatric Medicine (DPM) degree.
 From there, you would need to complete a 3-year podiatric residency and pass the required licensure exams per your state.